Personal Independence Payment (PIP)

 How much Personal Independence Payment may I receive?

 Personal Independence Payment is not means tested or taxed.
 This means your financial situation is not taken into consideration when applying for the benefit.
-If you’re aged 16 to 64 you could get between £22.65 and £145.35 a week.

-PIP is made up of two parts:
+PIP is made up of two components:

 - daily living